-The staff of the Department of Primary Industries have been diligent in consulting with their opposite numbers in other organisations to ensure that their concerns and needs have been considered.
+The staff of the Department of Primary Industries has been diligent in consulting with their opposite numbers in other organisations to ensure that their concerns and needs have been considered.
 The review met three broad requirements.
-The first was a statutory requirement that the Noxious Weeds Act 1993 be reviewed as soon as possible after five years from the date of its assent, which was 4 May 1993.
+The first was a statutory requirement that the Noxious Weeds Act 1993 be reviewed as soon as possible after five years from the date of its assent, which was 4 March 1993.
 The second was to continue the New South Wales Government's ongoing program of red tape reduction and regulatory reform.
 The third was to fulfil the New South Wales Government's commitment to review legislation that may impact on competition under the Competition Principles Agreement.

-In preparing this bill, the importance of ensuring that the amendments were consistent with the objectives of national weed management was also recognised.
-So, where possible, the bill is consistent with the nine core principles of State and Territory weeds legislation, as set out by the Australian Weeds Committee.
-Furthermore, the House should note that weeds regulation in other States is often incorporated into broader land management legislation.
-Where practicable, this bill has been developed to be consistent with the objectives, functions and powers of that legislation.
+In preparing the bill the importance of ensuring that the amendments were consistent with the objectives of national weed management was also recognised.
+Where possible the bill is consistent with the nine core principles of State and Territory weed legislation as set out by the Australian Weeds Committee.

+Furthermore the House should note that weeds regulation in other States often is incorporated into broader land management legislation.
+Where practicable the bill has been developed to be consistent with the objects, functions and powers of that legislation.
 I will now turn to the findings of the review group.
 The final report identified several problems with the Act.
-Some of these problems included competition policy issues.
-In particular, there was a problem with the supply of materials and equipment by local control authorities.
-The inherent ability in the current Act for a local control authority to artificially subsidise the costs of these services is contrary to the competition policy.
-This issue has now been fully addressed in the Local Government Amendment (National Competition Policy Review) Act 2003.
-In response to the review group's concerns, the bill removes these provisions from the Act.
-A number of other amendments are also required to give effect to the review group's recommendations.
+Some of these problems included competition policy issues, in particular problems with supply of materials and equipment by local control authorities.
+The inherent ability in the current Act for a local control authority to artificially subsidise the cost of these services is contrary to the competition policy.
+This issue has been fully addressed in the Local Government Amendment (National Competition Policy Review) Act 2003.
+In response to the concerns of the review group the bill removes these provisions from the Act.
+A number of other amendments are required also to give effect to the recommendations of that review group.